gabrielgyns/gabrielgyns/README.md

 ### Hi there! 😄

 My name is Gabriel Silva Soares from Brazil (🇧🇷).
 I work as a Software Developer at **Invillia in a PagSeguro/PagBank**'s project.
 I am currently focusing my studies on the Front-end.
-In my job I'm working directly with Java and sometimes with React.
+In my job I'm working directly with Front End ecosystem using React.
 🎓 I'm graduated in Information Systems (Bachelor).

 I started to study programming when I was 17 years old, since then I'm on this world of coffee ☕ and code 💻.